HarrisDoan/pin_gpt/README.md

 - `host_permissions`: For `https://chat.openai.com/c/*` and `https://chatgpt.com/c/*` to retrieve conversation titles.
 - `storage`: To save pinned prompts locally.

+## Assets
+Designed by me using Photoshop.
+Feel free to download and use

 ## License
 MIT